ttscoff/curlyq/README.md

     tags       - Extract all instances of a tag
 ```

+### Query and Search syntax

+You can shape the results using `--search` (`-s`) and `--query` (`-q`) on some commands.

+A search uses either CSS or XPath syntax to locate elements.
+For example, if you wanted to locate all of the `<article>` elements with a class of `post` inside of the div with an id of `main`, you would run `--search '#main article.post'`.
+Searches can target tags, ids, and classes, and can accept `>` to target direct descendents.
+You can also use XPaths, but I hate those so I'm not going to document them.

+Queries are specifically for shaping CurlyQ output.
+If you're using the `html` command, it returns a key called `images`, so you can target just the images in the response with `-q 'images'`.
+The queries accept array syntax, so to get the first image, you would use `-q 'images[0]'`.
+Ranges are accepted as well, so `-q 'images[1..4]'` will return the 2nd through 5th images found on the page.
+You can also do comparisons, e.g. `images[rel=me]'` to target only images with a `rel` attribute of `me`.

+The comparisons for the query flag are:

+- `<` less than
+- `>` greater than
+- `<=` less than or equal to
+- `>=` greater than or equal to
+- `=` or `==` is equal to
+- `*=` contains text
+- `^=` starts with text
+- `$=` ends with text

 #### Commands

 curlyq makes use of subcommands, e.g. `curlyq html [options] URL` or `curlyq extract [options] URL`.
 Each subcommand takes its own options, but I've made an effort to standardize the choices between each command as much as possible.

 ##### extract

+Example:

+    curlyq extract -i -b 'Adding' -a 'accessing the source.' 'https://stackoverflow.com/questions/52428409/get-fully-rendered-html-using-selenium-webdriver-and-python'

+    [
+      "Adding <code>time.sleep(10)</code> in various places in case the page had not fully loaded when I was accessing the source."
+    ]

+This specifies a before and after string and includes them (`-i`) in the result.

 ```
 NAME